All Episodes

 But this is the problem, Rush.

-I'm I'm this is what I'm worried about.
+This is what I'm worried about.

-People hearing a chicken in every pot.
+People are hearing a chicken in every pot.

-Yeah, but that's you know, 95% of the people do not pay taxes.
+Yeah, but that's, you know, 95% of the people do not pay taxes.

-Only about 70% of the people do it's impossible for 95% of the taxpayers to get a tax cut.
+It's impossible for 95% of the taxpayers to get a tax cut.

-But but these people don't know that, Rush.
+But these people don't know that, Rush.

-I'm I'm north of Pittsburgh, about fifty miles.
+I'm north of Pittsburgh, about 50 miles.

 You can register an early vote the same day.